Elder Music Library Guide to Services

 Scanning to USB device is available from the photocopier.
 Instructions for scanning are posted near the machine.
 Your USB needs to be in FAT format.
 Please note that some USB brands - particularly novelty USBs - may not be useable with the photocopying machine.
 There is no charge for scanning.

-There are a number of carrels in the listening area containing an appropriate range of audio equipment.
+There are a number of carrels in the listening area containing audio equipment.
 Headphones are available from the Loans Desk.
 There is also a small selection of portable audio equipment available at the Loans Desk which can be borrowed from the Library for short periods of time.
 Video facilites are available in the Library for use with material from the collection.
 Audio and video facilities are normally only available to staff and students from the Elder School of Music.